315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

-If you’ve been following the digestion series so far, we’ve been talking about several different places where there can be issues, or breaks in the chain of digestion.
-So far, we’ve covered what good digestion actually is, and then went on to talk about gut barrier dysfunction (leaky gut) and bacterial dysbiosis.
+If you’ve been following the gut health and digestion series so far, we’ve been talking about several different places where there can be issues, or breaks in the chain of digestion.
+So far, we’ve covered what good digestion actually is, and then went on to talk about gut barrier dysfunction (leaky gut), and bacterial dysbiosis

-Today we’re going to be talking about acid, enzymes, and bile.
+In this blog post, we’re going to be talking about stomach acid, digestive enzymes, and bile.
 Stomach acid can either be low or high, and many of the symptoms overlap considerably.
-Digestive enzymes are actually present all across the digestive system: In the mouth, in the stomach, in the small intestine secreted from the pancreas, and then the small intestine actually makes a few itself.
+Digestive enzymes are actually present all across the digestive system: in the mouth, in the stomach, in the small intestine secreted from the pancreas, and then the small intestine actually makes a few itself.
 Bile is created by the liver and stored in the gallbladder, and it helps to emulsify and digest fats, but it does a lot more than that.
 Bile is actually a critical signaling molecule as well.

-We’re going to go through each of these pieces of digestion alone, and also discuss how they overlap, and how you might identify what issue is present.
+We’re going to go through each of these parts of digestion individually, discuss how they overlap, and how you might identify what issue is present.

-Our stomach is a pretty impressive organ.
-Evolution has found a way to secrete a very powerful acid that would normally damage any other organ in the body, but the stomach has mechanisms in place to protect itself from it’s own acid.
+The stomach is a pretty impressive organ and an essential component of good digestion.
+Evolution has found a way to secrete a very strong acid that would normally damage any other organ in the body, but the stomach wall has mechanisms in place to protect itself from its own acid.
 Having adequate stomach acid is incredibly important for several reasons:

-• Stomach acid helps digest proteins and its presence is necessary for absorption of minerals like calcium, zinc, magnesium, iron, and other important micronutrients like folic acid and vitamin B12
+• Stomach acid helps with the digestion of proteins and its presence is necessary for the absorption of minerals like calcium, zinc, magnesium, iron, and other important micronutrients like folic acid and vitamin B12

-• It sterilizes; meaning it kills parasites/bacteria/fungi that may be present on food.
-Low stomach acid is a primary risk factor for developing small intestinal bacterial overgrowth, or SIBO.
+• It sterilizes; meaning it kills parasites, bacteria, and fungi that may be present on food.
+Low stomach acid is a primary risk factor for developing small intestinal bacterial overgrowth (SIBO).

-As you can see, if you have low stomach acid, you’re opening the door to development of chronic digestive issues, as well as many different micronutrient deficiencies.
+If you have low stomach acid, you’re opening the door to the development of chronic digestive issues, as well as many different micronutrient deficiencies.

-Risks of low stomach acid include chronic stress, being over 60, being anemic, long term bulimia, having an autoimmune condition, chronic use of NSAIDs or other painkillers, and overconsumption of coffee and caffeine in those that are sensitive.
+Risks of low stomach acid include chronic stress, being over 60, being anemic, long-term bulimia, having an autoimmune condition, chronic use of NSAIDs or other painkillers, and overconsumption of coffee and caffeine in those who are sensitive to it.

-Let’s talk about the converse; high stomach acid.
-High stomach acid is going to be a little more rare than low stomach acid, but it can still happen.
-The main deleterious aspect of high stomach acid is that it can potentially cause ulcers and gastritis, which is inflammation of the stomach lining.
+Let’s also talk about high stomach acidity.
+High stomach acidity will be a little more rare than low stomach acidity, but it can still happen.
+The main harmful aspect of high stomach acidity is that it can potentially cause ulcers and gastritis, which is inflammation of the stomach lining.

-If severe gastritis is induced, then the situation will flip and the stomach will start producing significantly less acid, leading to low stomach acid.
+If severe gastritis occurs, then the situation will flip, and the stomach will start producing significantly less acid, leading to low stomach acid.
 The main risk factors for high stomach acid include autoimmune conditions, food sensitivities, and H. Pylori overgrowth.
-H. Pylori more often causes low stomach acid, but depending on where it colonizes in the stomach and also the where in the time course of the infection we’re at, it can potentially cause high stomach acid.
+H. Pylori more often causes low stomach acid, but depending on where it colonizes in the stomach and where in the course of the infection we’re at, it can potentially cause high stomach acid.

-In terms of food sensitivities, if you have a food sensitivity, histamine tends to be released.
-Histamine actually signals the stomach to produce more stomach acid; there are actually stomach acid-lowering medications that are histamine blockers.
-Zantac, for example, is an H2 blocker that reduces stomach acid.
+In terms of food sensitivities, if you have a food sensitivity, histamine tends to be released, which signals the stomach to produce more stomach acid.
+There are actually stomach acid-lowering medications that are histamine blockers — Zantac, for example, is an H2 blocker that reduces stomach acid.

-As I mentioned earlier, the symptoms for low and high stomach acid overlap considerably – They both share these symptoms:
+As I mentioned earlier, the symptoms for low and high stomach acid overlap considerably — they both share the following symptoms:

 • Burping/belching